mothur/mothur.github.io/_wiki/oligos_file.md

 The make.contigs command is designed for paired primers, and operates like trim.seqs.
 Make.contigs also sets a tdiffs (total differences) parameter equal to biffs+pdiffs, by default, but can be adjusted.
-Let\'s assume in all cases that pdiffs=2, bdiffs=1, tdiffs=3:
+Let's assume in all cases that pdiffs=2, bdiffs=1, tdiffs=3:

 -   Paired primers are allowed 2 diff total between both the forward and reverse primers.
 With forward and reverse are each allowed two diffs.
-This can be a bit confusing so here\'s an example:
+This can be a bit confusing so here's an example:

     forwardPrimer = 2 diffs, reversePrimer = 0 diffs -> primer will be successfully removed
     forwardPrimer = 2 diffs, reversePrimer = 1 diffs -> primer will not be removed because the paired primer total diffs = 3